Agent-Native Systems and Skill Graphs

 The second is context.
 Your business-specific knowledge, separate from any skill.
 Identity, voice, user personas, product details, competitive landscape, pricing, visual identity.
 Context doesn't tell the agent what to do.
 It tells the agent who you are.
 When a skill loads your context, the output stops being generic and starts sounding like your team wrote it.

 The third is frameworks.
 Reusable methodologies that aren't owned by any single skill.
-Prioritization, decision-making, messaging, stakeholder communication, research methods.
+Prioritization, decision-making, messaging, stakeholder communication, research methods, workflow orchestration.
 The prioritization framework gets used by strategic advisory and project management.
 The messaging framework gets used by product marketing and go-to-market.
 Shared patterns, loaded where they're needed.

 Three layers, each modular, each composable.
 Skills provide methodology.
 Context makes it personal.
 Frameworks give structure.
 The pieces connect, but they're maintained independently.

-Heinrich talks about nodes in a graph where each file is one complete thought.
-That's exactly what these are.
+Every file is one complete thought.
 A skill is a node.
 A context file is a node.
 A framework is a node.
 The edges between them are what make the system work.

 The canonical instruction file